MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/samples.md

 ---
-title: Samples for common queries in Data Explorer and Azure Monitor - Azure Data Explorer
+title: Samples for queries in Azure Data Explorer and Azure Monitor
 description: This article describes common queries and examples that use the Kusto query language for Azure Data Explorer and Azure Monitor.
 services: data-explorer
 author: orspod